Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker.md

 ## Stable Setup

-It is recommended to follow these setup steps to ensure that LinkAce is running smoothly.
-This setup method is the only supported one for Docker.
+Use this setup for a real Docker installation.
+It is the supported Docker path and uses Docker Compose with separate services for LinkAce, the database, and Redis.

 ### 1. Copy the needed files